wally-mac/RIM/docs/Documentation/Step3_Mapping/Step3a_mapFeatures.md

 - Context features
 - Data Capture Events (DCEs)

-An empty shapefile was created for all features that need to be mapped when the Project Builder script was run in [Step 2](https://riverscapes.github.io/inundation/MonitoringBeaverSites/Step2_createproject.html).
-The context features are located in the 02_Mapping/RS_01 folder and the shapefiles for the first DCE are located in the 02_Mapping/DCE_02 folder.
+An empty shapefile was created for all features that need to be mapped when the Project Builder script was run in [Step 2](https://riverscapes.github.io/inundation/Documentation/Step2_createproject.html).

+The context features are located in the 02_Mapping/RS_01 folder

+The shapefiles for the first DCE are located in the 02_Mapping/DCE_02 folder.
 ### Context features
 The context features you need to map are the valley bottom and a valley bottom centerline.
 These features are typically consistent over time.